You should register the death as soon as possible in the usual way.

+Most people choose to use a funeral director.
 Friends, family, clergy or your doctor may be able to suggest local funeral directors with a good reputation for you to use.
-If not, most local firms are listed in the Yellow Pages.
-Remember, their charges can vary considerably and you may want to contact or visit more than one firm.
-Most funeral directors choose to join one of two trade associations but funeral directors do not have to be in a trade association to provide a service, so you may wish to check this first.
+If not, most local companies are listed in the Yellow Pages.
+Remember, their charges can vary considerably and you may want to get more than one quote to compare costs.
+It is best to choose a funeral director who is a member of one of the following trade associations.
+Both organisations have codes of practice and members must give you a price list when asked.

+Council cemeteries and crematoriums in Surrey are run by the district and borough councils.
 You will need to contact them to make arrangements for a burial or cremation.
 They may also be able to give you advice on alternative funeral arrangements.

 If you are on a low income and need help to pay for a funeral you are arranging, you may be able to get a funeral payment.
 How much you get depends on your circumstances and if you qualify.
 Please visit the Gov.uk web site.